Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Vogt-Koyanagi-Harada syndrome is a condition that involves chronic inflammation of melanocytes, which are specialized cells that produce a pigment called melanin.
+Vogt-Koyanagi-Harada disease (VKH disease) is a condition that involves chronic inflammation of melanocytes, which are specialized cells that produce a pigment called melanin.
 Melanin is the substance that gives skin, hair, and eyes their color.
 Melanin is also found in the retina, where it plays a role in normal vision.
-Individuals with Vogt-Koyanagi-Harada syndrome usually develop vision and hearing disturbances first, followed by signs of skin problems.
-Research suggests this condition is an autoimmune disease.
-Vogt-Koyanagi-Harada syndrome is more common in individuals with darker skin pigmentation including Asian, Middle Eastern, Hispanic, and Native American populations.
+People with VKH disease usually develop vision and hearing disturbances first, followed by signs of skin problems.
+The most common symptoms include headaches, panuveitis, vitiligo, hair loss (alopecia), and inner ear disturbances.
+Neurological symptoms may also occur.
+The exact cause of VKH disease is not well understood, but research suggests it is an autoimmune disease.
+It is more common in people with darker skin pigmentation including Asian, Middle Eastern, Hispanic, and Native American populations.

 - Choczaj-Kukula A..
 Vogt-Koyanagi-Harada Syndrome.
 Emedicine.
 July 15, 2009; http://emedicine.medscape.com/article/1118177-overview.
 Accessed 10/28/2010.